 microsoft = MovingAverage('msft', msft, 40, 100) print(microsoft.generate_signals())

 With OOP, your code will grow in complexity as your program gets larger.
 You will have different classes, subclasses, objects, inheritance, instance methods, and more.
 You'll want to keep your code properly structured and readable.
 To do so, it is advised to follow design patterns.
 These are design principles that represent a set of guidelines to avoid bad design.
-They each represent a specific problem that often reoccurs in OOP, and describe the solution to that problem, which can then be used repeatedly.
-These OOP design patterns can be classified in several categories: creational patterns, structural patterns and behavioral patterns.
+They each represent a specific problem that often reoccurs in Python OOP and describe the solution to that problem, which can then be used repeatedly.
+These OOP design patterns can be classified into several categories: creational patterns, structural patterns, and behavioral patterns.
 An example of a creational pattern is the singleton, which should be used when you want to make sure that only one instance of a class can be created.
-An iterator, which is used to loop over all objects in a collection, is an example of a behavioral pattern.
-A great resource for design patterns is oodesign.com.
-If you're more into books, I would recommend you to read Design Patterns: Elements of Reusable Object-Oriented Software.
+A Python iterator, which is used to loop over all objects in a collection, is an example of a behavioral pattern.

 Learn more about Python